Nathaniel Hamlin Park & Museum Is Down The Road from Waspy's

 Corn statue at Nathaniel Hamlin Park

-Elsewhere on the property, a second building showcases Audubon’s agricultural history.
-Including a giant wall mural depicting the history of the beef industry.
-Farm machinery and historic tools are on display throughout the property, including a collection of historic farm windmills.
+Elsewhere on the property, a second building showcases Audubon’s agricultural history, including a giant wall mural depicting the history of the beef industry.
+Farm machinery and historic tools, including a collection of historic farm windmills, are on display throughout the property.

 The park grounds are open year-round.
 For more information on museum building hours, click here.

-In addition to being less than a mile from Waspy’s, Blue Grass Inn and Suites and The Feed Mill Restaurant, the museum and park are also just a short drive away from Albert, The World’s Largest Bull Statue, an Audubon landmark.
+In addition to being less than a mile from Waspy’s, Blue Grass Inn and Suites, and The Feed Mill Restaurant, the museum and park are just a short drive away from Albert, The World’s Largest Bull Statue, an Audubon landmark.

 This post was written by Waspy's Truck Stop